apache/samza/docs/startup/preview/index.md

 Let’s take a look at how to configure the two coordination service implementations that ship with Samza.

-To use Zookeeper-based coordination, the following configs are required:
+To use ZooKeeper-based coordination, the following configs are required:

 {% highlight jproperties %}
 job.coordinator.factory=org.apache.samza.zk.ZkJobCoordinatorFactory